 - In physical science, the children study the properties of water and air and their impact on the shape of the land, weather, and ocean currents (and therefore human history).
 They also study the principles of light, sound, and magnetism, and learn about simple machines.

-Throughout the Lower Elementary years connections are made between these disciplines.
+Throughout the Lower School years, connections are made between these disciplines.
 They conduct experiments and learn to document their results.
 Children begin to see how all humans are striving to meet the same fundamental needs for life (food and water, clothing, shelter, communication, transportation, spiritual and artistic needs) and how different that looks depending on where you live on Earth.

-Upper Elementary continues the theme of helping students find how their community both resembles and differs from different cultures and communities around the world.
+The Upper School Elementary program continues the theme of helping students find how their community both resembles and differs from different cultures and communities around the world.
 We do this by studying biological, historical and present day communities.